PEPSICO EXTENDS STRATEGIC PARTNERSHIP WITH UEFA CHAMPIONS LEAGUE FOR ANOTHER THREE YEARS DURING A PIVOTAL TIME IN THE LEAGUE’S HISTORY

 The next era of the PepsiCo and UCL partnership will fuel a two-way dialogue between brands and fans and will generate cultural moments of global conversation.
 PepsiCo is committed to delivering unmatched experiences for fans and is striving to further expand the reach of UCL globally and doubling up activations in the U.S. – the fastest growing football market – and the Middle East:

 UCL Final Kick Off Show by Pepsi: Among the highlights of the renewed partnership is a joint commitment to scale the Kick Off Show by Pepsi, the must-see spectacle held moments before the UCL Final match each year.
-Since the Kick Off Show’s inauguration in 2016, Pepsi has brought live global musical artists to the world’s most watched annual sporting event, evolving the Final into a truly global entertainment platform.
+Since the Kick Off Show’s inauguration in 2016, Pepsi has brought live global musical artists to the world’s most watched annual sporting event, evolving the Final into a truly global entertainment platform for music as well as football.

 Digital & Data Fan Engagement: With the commitment of accessing new audiences and finding more innovative ways of interacting with consumers, PepsiCo and UCL will utilize each other’s database of fans to deliver bespoke experiences based on their unique preferences and behaviours across multiple digital touchpoints.
 This partnership with take digital and data engagement to the next level and continue to capture new growth channels.